WPSurfer.com

 You can do this by simply by choosing “Block all IP addresses, except those on the Whitelist.”

-Then add your IP or don’t add any IP address unless you or your developers needs access to the database, WordPress installation, etc.
+Then add your IP or don’t add any IP address unless you or your developers need access to the database, WordPress installation, etc.

-If I get a hold of your database, SSH or SFTP credentials, I won’t be able to connect unless my IP has been previously whitelisted
+If I get a hold of your database, SSH or SFTP credentials, I won’t be able to connect to them unless my IP has been previously whitelisted.

 Make Backups

-Backups on Cloudways are pretty cheap, so make them regularly so you can revert back to a previous state if your sites gets hacked or defaced.
+Backups on Cloudways are pretty affordable with Cloudways, so make them regularly so you can revert back to a previous state if your sites gets hacked or defaced.

 Also consider making backups that you can save on a cloud service like Dropbox, Box, Drive etc.